-The Department of Equity, Inclusion & Community Engagement works with students, instructors, and community organizations to identify opportunities for partnerships.
+Part of the Experience 2025 Strategic Plan is to “infuse work-based learning and community-based learning in 100% of associate and technical diploma programs by 2025.”
 With a student-centered focus, we aim to connect the college with the community for the purpose of fulfilling community needs while giving students a deeper academic experience.

 What is Community-Based Learning?

-Community-Based Learning (CBL) is a fluid and purposeful approach to engagement designed to immerse students and faculty in an experience that will develop their skills, enhance their learning, and strengthen the communities they serve.
+Community-Based Learning (CBL) is a fluid and purposeful approach to engagement designed to immerse students and faculty in an experience that will develop skills, enhance learning, and strengthens the communities they serve.

 More specifically, a high-quality CBL experience: